EPuncker/1098extended/README.md

 - Go to your TFS/data/items replace the items.otb and items.xml with the one downloaded here
 - Go to your TFS/data/XML and replace the outfits.xml and mounts.xml  with the one downloaded here

-Done, now you can start your server and client and enjoy all latest sprites, if you wanna check the IDs use RME, because right now the items have no name.
+Done, now you can start your server and client and enjoy all latest sprites.

 Other Applications